Ask Experts Questions for FREE Help!

 I can only leave the food out of a night otherwise my own cat sniffs it out and eats it himself.

 I think she might of come out and gone home or went somewhere else to have kittens.
 Or she could still be in their hiding.
 Once we thought she had gone but she appeared later.
-I will leave the box under there incase she comes back.
+I will leave the box under there in case she comes back.

-If we had been able to read what was on her collar and tags I think we could of found her home.
+If we had been able to read what was on her collar and tags I think we could have found her home.
 It did have her name but I couldn't get close enough to see it.

 I did also see a fluffy ginger cat hanging around our house yesterday evening.
 It ran off as soon as it see me holding my own cat (which was growling and digging his claws into me).
 Would this have anything to do with her?